A note on the deaths of Edward II

 Almost all the chronicles state that Edward II died in Berkeley Castle.
 The few that do not either fail to mention an alternative or give Corfe Castle as the place – a result of a lined missed out in a copy of a longer continuation of The Brut, which was itself copied widely in the late fourteenth century.
 Official sources leave no doubt that the king was maintained and supposedly died at Berkeley Castle.
 The account of Lord Berkeley’s expenses for 1327 (Berkeley Castle Select Roll 39) shows that he sent Thomas Gurney with letters about the death of Edward II to Edward III and Queen Isabella ‘at Nottingham’ (although they were actually at Lincoln at the time).
 Another official source indicates precisely when he delivered those letters.
 This is an original letter from Edward III to the earl of Hereford, his cousin, dated at Lincoln on 24 September 1327 (National Archives: DL 10/253): it states that the king had heard of his father’s death the previous night.
 This supports the shorter Brut continuation's claim that it was at Lincoln that the news of the death was announced.

 On this basis we can reconstruct the first stages in the dissemination of the news of the death.
 On 21 September Lord Berkeley sent the news via Gurney to the king and his mother at Lincoln.
-Gurney arrived in the night on the 23rd and the fourteen-year-old Edward started spreading the information the very next day.
-A few days later (before the 29th) he had left Lincoln, by which time he had announced to the departing members of parliament (which finished sitting on the 23rd) that Edward II was dead.
+Gurney arrived in the night of the 23rd/24th, and the fourteen-year-old Edward started spreading the information the very next day.
+A few days later (before the 29th) the king had left Lincoln, by which time he had announced to the departing members of parliament (which finished sitting on the 23rd) that Edward II was dead.
 From there the news spread across the country, carried by messengers, merchants, servants and members of parliament returning to their boroughs, counties, monasteries and dioceses.

 The important thing here is that there was just one information source for all this evidence.
 All the chronicles and royal accounts – all the official sources and unofficial ones – were dependent on Lord Berkeley’s announcement of the death.
 It could not have been independently verified before the king started circulating the news.
 That Edward III and his officials started telling people the very next day proves this – Berkeley Castle is considerably more than a hundred miles from Lincoln, so Edward III’s letter to his cousin of 24 September is proof that he accepted the news at face value and started repeating it straightaway.
 Thus all the evidence that Edward II died in Berkeley Castle in 1327 – even the evidence for his funeral trappings – is ultimately dependent on one message, from Thomas Berkeley, Lord Mortimer’s son-in-law, to Edward III and his mother, Lord Mortimer's mistress.